 Be a Part of the Youth Apprenticeship Movement

+Career opportunities exist for students to start an apprenticeship while in high school (usually 11th or 12th grade).
 South Dakota's high school students have the unique opportunity to do just this by participating in a Youth Apprenticeship program.
-The program combines high school curriculum and career and technology training with critical on-the-job training performed at a local business.
-Students can pull in a paycheck through part-time work while earning a national credential in one of many high-demand occupations.
-South Dakota's business and industry need highly-skilled workers.
-Registered Apprenticeship works to build a solid workforce pipeline for the future.
+Students are provided the opportunity to remain enrolled in academic classes designed to meet high school graduation requirements while at the same time pulling in a paycheck through part-time work while earning a national credential in one of many high-demand occupations.
+South Dakota businesses need highly-skilled workers and Registered Apprenticeship works to build a solid workforce pipeline for the future.

 Innovative Business and Education Partnership